CRY-D/TextComponentPopUpBuilder/README.md

 # TextComponentPopUpBuilder
-Java Swing TextComponentPopUpBuilder  The is a Java Swing component that allows you to add a popup menu to a text component.
+Java Swing TextComponentPopUpBuilder  This is a Java Swing component that allows you to add a popup menu to a text component.
 It provides a fluent API to configure the popup menu and register the actions globally.
 ## Usage

 You can use the TextComponentPopUpBuilder like this: